In the latest Weekly Wright Report:

 - Provide short-term and long-term goals for all employees.
 When providing feedback, taking the time to prepare short- and long-term goals reinforces the purpose of performance reviews – improving employee performance.
 For top performers, discussing advancement opportunities and the company’s plans for them reinforces that they have a future with the company.
 For poor performers, providing concrete areas of improvement can assist you in either addressing issues or providing the support for later employment action.

-If you have questions about how to effectively update your performance appraisal process, communicate changes to employees and ensure that they are being followed, please contact Greg Currey.
+If you have questions about how to effectively update your performance appraisal process, communicate changes to employees and ensure that they are being followed, please contact our Employment & Labor Law practice group.

 A simple review of the settlements reached by the Federal Trade Commission demonstrates one of the other fundamental aspects of data security which is often overlooked—the importance of examining the terms of contracts with subcontractors and vendors who have access to data.
 After identifying data breaches which have occurred, the FTC has made it a regular practice to see if the breached company also made reasonable inquiries into its subcontractors’ security practices or failed to contractually require the subcontractor to implement “reasonable and appropriate security to protect personal information.”
 It is not enough for a business to implement strong cyber controls; businesses are also responsible for ensuring third-party providers have in place reasonable cyber controls.
 If a third-party provider does not have in place good practices, the company can be just as liable as the third-party vendor.